Joseph P. McFadden: Auxiliary Bishop of Philadelphia

-Harrisburg
+Bishop of Harrisburg

-On June 22, 2010, McFadden was appointed the tenth Bishop of Harrisburg by Pope Benedict XVI.
+On June 22, 2010, McFadden was appointed the tenth bishop of Harrisburg by Pope Benedict XVI.
 His installation took place on August 18, 2010.

-Bishop McFadden died suddenly in Philadelphia on May 2, 2013 while attending a meeting of the Catholic bishops of Pennsylvania.
+McFadden died suddenly in Philadelphia on May 2, 2013, while attending a meeting of the Catholic bishops from Pennsylvania.

 Removal of name in Diocese of Harrisburg

 On August 1, 2018, Bishop Ronald Gainer, McFadden's successor as bishop of Harrisburg, announced that the names of every bishop of Harrisburg from 1947 onward—including McFadden's -- will be removed from any building or room in the diocese named in their honor, due to their failure to protect victims from abuse.